SidisLiveYT/playdl-music-extractor/README.md

   <br />
   <br />
   <p>
-<h1>Video Extractor</h1>
+<h1>PlayDL Music Extractor</h1>
   </p>
 </div>

 ## About

-Video Extractor is a Extractor/Scrapper and Helps Players to fetch data from custom-youtube-dl or Custom Extractors , as Per reduces extra work and credentials.
+PlayDL Music Extractor is a Extractor/Scrapper and Helps Players to fetch data from play-dl or Custom Extractors , as Per reduces extra work and credentials.

 - Object-oriented , means Value returned in a structure format
-- Python Based Browser Extrator -> Need to have Python installed in binary $PATH
+- Python Based Browser Extrator -> Need to have Python installed in binary \$PATH
 - Supports 700+ Website's Urls and Even Youtube Search
 - Delay/Buffer Timeout is max 3 seconds on tracks and 7 sec for Playlists
 - Customisable Extractors